 During your first semester at Nebraska, we help you explore biochemistry through an engaging, one-credit introductory course.
 You learn about careers and basic biochemistry concepts, identify study groups and connect with friends you will have for the next four years.

-Students can earn a degree in Biochemistry either through the College of Agricultural Sciences and Natural Resources (CASNR) or the College of Arts and Sciences (CAS).
+Students major in biochemistry earning a degree either through the College of Agricultural Sciences and Natural Resources (CASNR) or the College of Arts and Sciences (CAS).
 The major courses are identical — the only difference is in the college distribution requirements and what "surrounds" the major.
-Agricultural Sciences and Natural Resources students take a Science Literacy course and one economics course (overlaps with ACE), and have the option to pursue another track – Computational and Systems Biochemistry.
-Arts and Sciences students take additional writing, social science, humanities, and foreign language courses.
+CASNR students take a science literacy course and one economics course (overlaps with ACE), and have the option to pursue another track – computational and systems biochemistry.
+CAS students take additional writing, social science, humanities, and foreign language courses.

 Undergraduates How to Apply

-Let curiosity move you to start your story at the College of Agricultural Sciences & Natural Resources or the College of Arts and Sciences.
+Let curiosity move you to start your story at Nebraska.
 With specialized programs of study to match any interest area, the opportunity for hands-on experience through our nationally acclaimed undergraduate research program and a campus located at the heart of an innovative college city community of nearly 300,000 people, the University of Nebraska-Lincoln offers the ideal Big Ten collegiate experience for students at an affordable cost.How to Apply

 A few job titles of our graduates: